 - Every school should provide a first experience of playing an instrument through the First Access teaching programme.
 Ask your school what they offer.

-- See if your school is having an online Musical Instrument Demo from Cumbria Music Service.
+- See if your school is having an online Musical Instrument Demo from Music Services.
 These are a great way for children to see different instruments live.

 - Ask your school if there is an opportunity to try the different instruments on offer.
 Visiting teachers are often happy to do ‘taster sessons’.

 - If your school doesn't offer these opportunities get in touch with Cumbria Music Hub using the contact form below

 - At the start of term you’ll find out what day the lesson takes place

 - In the first week most teachers will send home letters about hiring or buying instruments.
 Ask your child if they have been given anything – just in case they forget.

 - Communication with the teacher is important and most students will be given a notebook.
 Teachers use this to write notes for practice and to pass on messages to parents – and hope that parents will also use it to record home practice as well as any comments or questions.
 You can help your child by looking at this every week